neumino/neumino.github.io/movies.md

-### Jexi
+### The Dead Center
-*Released on 2019-10-11, vote average 7*
+*Released on 2018-09-21, vote average 6.2*

-Phil&#39;s new phone comes with an unexpected feature, Jexi...an A.I. determined to keep him all to herself in a comedy about what can happen when you love your phone more than all else.
+When a mysterious &#34;John Doe&#34; wakes up in a morgue and wanders into a psychiatric ward, a devoted doctor and curious medical examiner must slowly uncover dark and sinister secrets about the man that reveal a more horrifying truth than they could have ever imagined.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/EtpBbRsNr-M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/te2ApYAZJik?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>